 What is contact?

 Contact is the time a child or children spends with a parent or relative who no longer lives with them.
 Our Centre provides contact in safe and neutral surroundings, using play areas filled with a range of toys and games to make it as relaxed as possible.
-Contact can be either supervised (both inside and outside the Centre), supported, handover (collection and return venue only) and indirect.
+Contact can be either supervised (both inside and outside the Centre), maintaining, supported, handover (collection and return venue only) and indirect.

 Our priority is to ensure contact is enjoyable for children and enables them to spend time with the contact party away from any conflict.